precurse/flacthis/README.md

 NOTE: No files or directories will ever be deleted.
 Only new directories and files are created.
 The purpose of this utility is to be able to run it over and over again and only needing to encode new content.

+This has been tested on Arch Linux and Windows 7.
+There's no reason why it wouldn't work on other versions either - assuming the converion binaries are available.

 Prerequisites